public-transport/infrastructure/kubernetes/readme.md

 Some of the most common reasons for using Kubernetes are the fault-tolerance and scalability you can achieve for your deployments.
 One disclaimer in that regard: By default, apps you add here don't scale automatically.
 The reason for this is that our infrastructure (meaning the number of worker machines) also doesn't scale up automatically for now, so having apps "autoscale" by default might cause misunderstandings and a false sense of security.
 However, enabling autostaling can still make sense, even on a finite pool of machines, and is very easy with our setup, only requiring a bit of additional configuration in your app's `release.yaml` (tbd).

-## What's the structure of all these configuration files and directories?
+## What's the purpose of all these configuration files and directories?

 You only need to read this if you're interested in doing anything beyond deploying simple apps.